 [Features are given attributes that can be used to evaluate, track, prioritize, and manage the product items proposed for implementation.
 All requirement types and attributes need to be outlined in the Requirements Management Plan, however, you may wish to list and briefly describe the attributes for features that have been chosen.
 The following subsections represent a set of suggested feature attributes.]

-A.1 Status

-[Set after negotiation and review by the project management team.
-Tracks progress during definition of the project baseline.]